4 Ways to Improve Your Sales Leadership and Encourage Better Hiring, with Steve Benson, Episode #69

 #4: Don’t Fall Into the Trap of Hiring Biases

 The sales industry is unfortunately known for (falsely) believing that an applicant’s educational background, prior sales knowledge, and previous industry experience are factors that indicate future success.
 Steve and I don’t subscribe to that mindset.
 Some of the best talent each of us have hired have come from outside the industry entirely.
-Not only do these biases squash employee diversity, they also prevent you from even considering people who may be great salespeople if given the chance.
+Not only do these biases squash employee diversity in sales, they also prevent you from even considering people who may be great salespeople if given the chance.
 Avoid educational, experience and industry biases in order to expand your hiring horizons and recruit the very best talent for your company.
 All of this and more is explained in full detail on this episode – don’t miss it.The 4 main areas to look for when hiring #sales team members: stellar communication, likeable personalities, strong wills, & eyes for detail.
 More on this ep of #SellingWithSocial hosted by @M_3Jr w guest @SteveBenson.
 Listen now!Click To Tweet

 Outline of This Episode